 NPBTs allow the plant breeding industry to produce plant varieties in a similar – but more precise – manner compared to conventional breeding techniques, in a significantly shorter timeframe.

 The precise increase in speed depends on the species of plant, the desired property and in some cases, the technique used.
 For example, scab-resistant apples have been produced by use of cisgenesis in approximately 12 years, compared to an exceptionally long period of 50 years with conventional breeding techniques.
 A rough estimate is that NBTs decrease the breeding timeframe by 50%.

-It can be anticipated that, as science on NPBTs progresses and breeders start practically using these techniques, further refinements and efficiencies will be found, which will lead to additional reduction of the plant breeding lead time.
+It can be anticipated that, as science on NPBTs progress and breeders start practically using these techniques, further refinements and efficiencies will be found, which will lead to an additional reduction of the plant breeding lead time.

 Since research into novel techniques of plant breeding is ongoing and evolving continuously, there is no finite set of NBTs and future techniques may be put under the same ‘umbrella term’.
 The NBT Platform has chosen to focus on the seven principal NBTs as proposed by the EU Competent Authorities to the New Techniques Working Group, as well as by the Joint Research Commission in their respective reports on NBTs.

 - Site-Directed Nucleases (SDN) (as representative of a growing group of related techniques including amongst others Zinc Finger Nuclease-1/2/3, TALENs, Meganucleases and CRISPR systems)